median-dispersion/Super-Simple-Full-Screen-Drag-And-Drop-JS/README.md

 // The path or data of the icon that is displayed when the drag and drop window appears dragAndDrop.icon = "/path/to/my/icon.png";

-// The type of input field, i.e. "text" or "file" dragAndDrop.type = "text";

 // Z-Index, this should be the highest value of all the HTML elements on the site to make the window appear in front of everything dragAndDrop.zIndex = 1000;